encomp/codenext_emojify/README.md

 Finally on the `HomeFragment.java` use the `Emojifier.java` and invoke the method `detectFaces()`.

-### Lastly do not forget to test on you phone.
+### Lastly do not forget to test on your phone.
 To test the photo should be taken with the phone on `landscape` not `portrait`.
-Otherwise the number of faces will be zero every time.
+Otherwise the number of faces will be zero.

+#### Verify your log
+Once the app is deployed and if your code is correct your log message should appear on `Logcat`.